 Rotel Space Requirements

-Rotel amplifiers are built to maximize space utilization with compact design and shallow depth.
+Rotel amplifiers are built to maximize space utilization with a compact design and shallow depth.
 You can, therefore, easily place them near your TV without compromising your view of the TV.

 The speakers, on the other hand, can be so demanding in terms of space despite Rotel making some average compact ones too.